openstack-archive/collectd-openstack-plugins/doc/source/alarms_guide.rst

 Enabling Alarms for plugin metrics/meters
 =========================================

-This guide provides a description of what Aodh features are available when either the collectd-gnocchi or the collectd-ceilometer plugin are enabled.
+This guide provides a description of what aodh features are available when either the collectd-gnocchi or the collectd-ceilometer plugin are enabled.
 It provides a list of the alarms that can be created and how to create them.

 collectd-gnocchi-plugin
 -----------------------

-There are three types of gnocchi based alarms that can be created using Aodh:
+There are three types of gnocchi based alarms that can be created using aodh:

 - gnocchi_resources_threshold
 - gnocchi_aggregation_by_metrics_threshold